 U.K. law also states that cash payments for scrap metal are illegal – any money transfer of scrap metal should be paid off through cheque or electronic bank transfer only.

 The price of scrap lead can fluctuate day by day, depending on a range of factors.
-These can include local demand and locality from manufacturers, as well as worldwide trade.
+These can include local demand and locality from manufacturers and worldwide trade.
 Scrap lead prices you will receive will also depend on the metal’s quality being traded.
 In most cases, scrap metal is typically priced per kilogram or ton/tonne.

-At Reclamet, we ensure our customers get a great deal for their scrap metal by using the latest prices and up-to-date weighing technologies to ensure accuracy and fairness when trading.
+At Reclamet Limited, we ensure our customers get a great deal for their scrap metal by using the latest prices and up-to-date weighing technologies to ensure accuracy and fairness when trading.